SFUSD Pathway to Teaching

 in San Francisco

-SFUSD has partnered with New York University Steinhardt’s School of Culture, Education, and Human Development to bring the Embedded Master of Arts in Teaching (EMAT) residency program to our middle schools.
-NYU Teacher Residency in San Francisc is an innovative master’s and teacher residency program to prepare talented and diverse teachers in English, social studies, math, and the sciences to be successful in reaching and teaching all students.
+SFUSD has partnered with New York University Steinhardt’s School of Culture, Education, and Human Development to bring the residency program to our middle schools.
+This is an innovative program to prepare talented and diverse teachers in social sciences and STEM to be successful with all students.
 Residents are placed in cohorts for their 1-year residency gradually taking on more responsibility in the classroom with intensive coaching and feedback from NYU’s expert faculty and a teaching mentor.
 This residency leads to a master’s degree, teaching credential and position in an SFUSD classroom.